sillyhong/front-learn/packages/docs/docs/zh/computer/Framework/react-en.md

   }

 function dispatch(action) {
-// 原生的 dispatch 会判断 action 是否为对象
+  // the prototype dispatch will check if action is an object
     if (!isPlainObject(action)) {
       throw new Error(
         'Actions must be plain objects. ' +